-Most likely, no. A federal law, the Fair Debt Collections Practices Act (FDCPA), limits the time of day and different ways that a debt collector can communicate with you.
+A federal law, the Fair Debt Collections Practices Act (FDCPA), limits the time of day and different ways a debt collector can communicate with you.

 Under the FDCPA, a debt collector isn't allowed to contact you at any "unusual time" or at a time that it knows, or should know, is inconvenient for you.
 Unless you tell the collector otherwise, the FDCPA says that a collector should assume that it's inconvenient to call you before 8:00 in the morning or after 9:00 at night, local time.

 The FDCPA also prohibits debt collectors from harassing you.
-If a debt collector contacts you over and over, multiple times each day—or calls you intending to annoy, abuse, or harass you—then the collector is most likely violating the FDCPA.
+If a debt collector contacts you repeatedly, multiple times daily, or calls you intending to annoy, abuse, or harass you, then the collector is most likely violating the FDCPA.

 Under the FDCPA, if you don't want a debt collector to contact you, you can stop all communications by sending a written request, commonly called a "cease and desist letter," to the collector.